d4rken-org/octi/PRIVACY_POLICY.md

 Bugsnag's privacy policy can be found here: https://docs.bugsnag.com/legal/privacy-policy/

-Crash reports may contain device and app related information, e.g. your phone model, Android version and app version.
+Error reports contain information related to the error that occured, your device and software versions, e.g. what happened when the error occured, your phone model, Android version and app version.

 You can disable automatic reports in the app's settings.

+## Debug log

+This app has debug log feature that can be used to assist troubleshooting efforts.
+It is manually triggered by the user through an option in the app settings.
+This feature creates a log file that contains verbose output of what the app is doing.
+The recorded log file can be shared with compatible apps (e.g. your email app) using the system's share dialog.
+As this log file may contain sensitive information (e.g. your installed applications) it should only be shared with trusted parties.